LukeG1/Investment-Simulator/README.md

 - [x] split into dev and main branch
 - [ ] add release pipeline to main branch
 - [ ] favicon
+- [ ] refactor LearnedSummary to be RandomVariable